-Robby remains distracted with our Junior English class, getting all the boys to dress up for the female roles in Shakespearean drama.
+Robby remains distracted with our Junior English class, getting all the boys to dress up for the female roles in the Shakespearean drama.
 Band business becomes more time-consuming for Michael, Hippie and me.
-I complicate matters by turning the Out-Crowd social status group into a commercial oldies bands, specializing in parties for the younger teen crowd.
+I complicate matters by turning the Out-Crowd social status group into a commercial oldies band, specializing in parties for the younger teen crowd.
 As older musicians (at 16), we have to carry the new band, as the youngsters (John, Dave, Jazz, Jenna, Stu and Mike Jr) learn to play well enough to perform.
 Michael spends most of his time with the Out-Crowd, helping Jenna harmonize with Stu and Mike Jr. The Jacettes also help with vocals and the dancing.
 I want to work with John, so I’m teaching him rhythm guitar, hoping some of Jace’s talent is genetic.
 He learns by watching my playing.
 Jace tries to guide his hands, but John freaks out when he feels someone touching his hands.
 Jace’s presence makes others feel eerie and spooky.
 I know if I tell anyone I’m able to see and communicate with Jace, they will chalk it up to my emotionally unstable personality.
 Even Robby isn’t sure I’m not just projecting.
 John learns by watching the chords I play and mimicking my fingering.
 His ear is good enough to tell if he hits the notes properly.
 He prefers that I mouth the chord changes for him.
 Needing to be sure, he goes to Spec’s Music and practices songs from sheet music.
 He isn’t ready to play by ear but it’s cute to see him sitting in the corner at Spec’s playing from the sheet music.
 Only I can see Jace perched next to him and murmuring affirmation or correction as John plays the songs we know so well.
 Because we’re a local performing band, Spec’s lets us practice at the store.
 Soon John has his own junior high groupies who sit around listening to him play and learning new songs.
 They sing the words softly, encouraging him to sing with them.
-These are all pop songs, so everyone knew the lyrics and music.
+These are all pop songs, so everyone knows the lyrics and melodies.
 He’s still living at Stu’s and continues to swim at the University, although he’s at the bottom of the B team.
 He and Mike double-team Stu when Stu pesters anyone too much.
 John is busy and staying out of trouble.

 “I’ll never go back there.
 They killed Jace.”

 He only speaks about Jace with me.
-He can let his feelings come out a little, because I’m over the crying jags that had overwhelmed me.
+He can let his feelings come out a little, because I’m over the crying jags that overwhelmed me.
 To everyone else, he’s pretty remote.
 With all the girl attention, I hope he’ll find a steady, but he plays it cool.
 They all seem pretty immature, anyway.